mmcclellan022/harry-potter-gen-z/book_1/chapter_2.md

 Uncle Vernon nearly crashed into the car in front.
 He turned right around in his seat and yelled at Harry, his face like a giant beet with a mustache: "MOTORCYCLES DON'T FLY DUDE"

-Dudley and Piers were laughing their asses of.
+Dudley and Piers were laughing their asses off.

 "I know they don't," said Harry.
 "It was only a dream."